 - Technical lead, server management, high availability & load - SaaS - Cleafs / affili.net / Awin

 - Scrum Master, Agile coaching, product specialist - Agency delivered & SaaS - MediaCT / Magement

 The sum of these roles gives me a broad perspective on challenges in software product development.
 My purpose is finding the ideal route for delivering high quality value, while respecting the needs and safety of all involved.
 Having fun is important.
 When team members are happy, often everyone else is happy as well.
 I actually dedicated a provocative talk at Mage Titans to that subject:

-I'm skilled and experienced in a variety of disciplines regarding software development and the web.
-To highlight my varied areas of expertise, I've created this skill tree:
+I'm skilled and experienced in a variety of disciplines regarding agile, software development and the web.
+To navigate my varied areas of expertise, I've created this skill tree for you:

 - Agile Product Management